 Accordingly, the individual and the crowd cannot be trusted to be free, to chose, to vote, they must be disciplined, made to feel guilty, surveiled, "educated", closely controlled and punished; man must be overpowered, forced to behave.
 Humanity is a flock.

-•Ideas are more important than people.
+• Ideas are more important than people.
 Visions do not serve people, people serve ideals; the higher cause is more important than individual life and freedom.
-It is good for people to die for ideas!
+It is good and noble for people to die for ideas!

 Future has precedence over present and the common good is “in the name of the people” and of the cause, above mere happiness of one or other.
 The People, the Party, the Movement is more important than the citizen, the person, the member, as the whole is superior to its parts.